 Forest & Bird would like to see a meaningful network of marine reserves – throughout NZ waters.

-However establishing reserves in our deeper waters off NZ is impossible because of a lack of legislation.
+However establishing reserves in our deeper waters off New Zealand is impossible because there's a lack of legislation.
 Marine reserves can’t be established in deep waters (areas beyond 12nm into our EEZ).

 By establishing a network of marine reserves we would become a world leader in ocean management and help to: